Explanation in Mathematics

 Among those who resisted this confusion between “physical explanations” and “mathematical explanations” was the Jesuit Louis Castel.
 In “Vrai système de physique générale de M. Isaac Newton” (Paris, 1734), he discussed Principia’s proposition XIII of Book III (on Kepler’s law of areas).
 He granted that the proposition connected mathematically the inverse square law to the ellipticity of the course of the planets.
 However, he objected that “the one is not the cause, the reason of the other” (Castel 1734, 97) and that Newton had not provided any physical explanation, only a mathematical one.
 Indeed “physical reasons are necessary reasons of entailment, of linkages, of mechanism.
 In Newton, there is none of this kind.”
 (Castel 1734, 121)

-It would be interesting to pursue these questions into the nineteenth and the twentieth centuries but that is obviously not something that can be done here.
+It would be interesting to pursue these questions into the nineteenth and the twentieth centuries but that is obviously not something that can be done here (see however Dorato 2017 for a wide-ranging claim concerning “explanatory switches” at crucial junctions in the history of physics).
 Rather, the aim of the above was to prepare the ground for showing how in contemporary discussions in philosophy of science, to which we now turn, we are still confronted with such issues.

 There are two major areas in which the discussion of whether mathematics can play an explanatory role in science makes itself felt.
-The first concerns issues of modeling and idealization in science.
+The first concerns issues of modeling and idealization in science and more generally, as pointed out in section 1, the nature of scientific explanation.
 The second, concerns the nominalism-platonism debate.
-By and large the former area is a major concern to philosophers of science whose primary interest is in applied mathematics.
-The latter to philosophers of mathematics whose primary concern is with issues of existence of mathematical entities.
-However, the most recent contributions show that there are non-trivial intersections between the two concerns.
+By and large the former area is a major concern to philosophers of science.
+The latter is the preoccupation of those philosophers of mathematics primarily concerned with issues of existence of mathematical entities.
+There are however non-trivial intersections between the two areas.
+These are surveyed in the next two sub-sections.

 A good starting point here is Morrison’s book “Unifying Scientific Theories” (2000).
 One of the major theses of the book is that unification and explanation often pull in different directions and come apart (contrary to what is claimed by unification theories of explanation).
 One of the examples discussed in her introduction reminds us of Castel’s objections: